 ARS: UNC-Chapel Hill facilitates the implementation of reasonable accommodations, including resources and services, for students with disabilities, chronic medical conditions, a temporary disability or pregnancy complications resulting in barriers to fully accessing University courses, programs and activities.
 Accommodations are determined through the Office of Accessibility Resources and Service for individuals with documented qualifying disabilities in accordance with applicable state and federal laws.
-See the ARS Website for contact information: ars.unc.edu or email ars@unc.edu.
+See the ARS site for contact information: ars.unc.edu or email ars@unc.edu.

-Counseling and psychological services: CAPS is strongly committed to addressing the mental health needs of a diverse student body through timely access to consultation and connection to clinically appropriate services, whether for short or long-term needs.
-Go to the website caps.unc.edu or visit the facilities on the third floor of the Campus Health Services building for a walk-in evaluation to learn more.
+Counseling and psychological services: CAPS is committed to addressing the mental health needs of a diverse student body through timely access to consultation and connection to clinically appropriate services, whether for short or long-term needs.
+Go to the website caps.unc.edu or contact Carolyn Eberling, the CAPS embedded counselor in the Hussman School.